-A scheduled check-up for your furnace is probably at the bottom of your to-do list.
-However, as we approach the colder months, now is the smartest time to make sure your furnace is ready to provide you maximum comfort throughout the cold season.
+A regular check-up for your furnace isn’t always top of mind or convenient.
+However, as we approach the frostier months, now is the smartest time to make sure your furnace is ready to provide you maximum comfort throughout the season.

 .
-Just like most mechanical equipment, the working life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
+Just like most mechanical equipment, the working life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
 Also, regular cleanings can help pinpoint going concerns before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
-Plus, because furnaces burn fuel to make it hot, it’s important to take a look at all the various pieces to ensure there aren’t any ruptures or leaks that could impact the safety of your household.
+Plus, because furnaces burn fuel to make it hot, it’s important to examine all the various pieces to ensure there aren’t any cracks or leaks that could impact the safety of your home.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

-Most manufacturers’ warranties call for routine system maintenance to remain valid, so skipping your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your system does ever malfunction in the middle of winter.
+Most manufacturers’ warranties require routine equipment maintenance to remain valid, so skipping your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your equipment does ever malfunction in the middle of winter.
 Always get all you can from your warranty by making sure it stays valid as long as possible with routine furnace system tune-ups from Service Experts.

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

 Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
-Dirty air filters can cause a variety of comfort issues for homeowners, including:
+Filthy air filters can cause a number of comfort problems for homeowners, including:

 - Restricted airflow